johnwargo/cordova-programming-code/readme.md

 This repo contains the Cordova source code for the application projects highlighted in Apache Cordova 3 Programming (www.cordovaprogramming.com).
 The application projects included herein were created using Cordova 3.0.

-> Note: I published an update to the book in [Apache Cordova 4 Programming](https://github.com/johnwargo/ac4p).
+> Note: This code is obsolete as I published an update to the book in [Apache Cordova 4 Programming](https://github.com/johnwargo/ac4p).

 There are a lot of code snippets shown throughout the book; what I published here is all of the complete applications described in the book.